mitre/emass_client/src/ruby_client/docs/ArtifactsApi.md

 Add one or many artifacts in a system

 <strong>Information</strong><br> The body of a request through the Artifacts POST endpoint accepts a single binary file.
 Two  Artifact POST methods are currently accepted: individual and bulk.
 Filename uniqueness within  an eMASS system will be enforced by the API for both methods. <br><br> For POST requests that should result in a single artifact, the request should include the file. <br><br> For POST requests that should result in the creation of many artifacts, the request should include  a single file with the extension \".zip\" only and the parameter isBulk should be set to true.
 This  .zip file should contain one or more files corresponding to existing artifacts or new artifacts that  will be created upon successful receipt. <br><br> Upon successful receipt of one or many artifacts, if a file is matched via filename to an artifact  existing within the application, the file associated with the artifact will be updated.
 If no artifact  is matched via filename to the application, a new artifact will be created with the following  default values.
-Any values not specified below will be null <ul>   <li>isTemplate: false</li>   <li>type: Other</li>   <li>category: Evidence</li> </ul> To update values other than the file itself, please submit a PUT request.<br>  <strong>Business Rules</strong><br> Artifact cannot be saved if the fields below exceed the following character limits: <ul>   <li>Filename - 1,000 characters</li>   <li>Name - 100 characters</li>   <li>Description - 10,000 characters</li>   <li>Reference Page Number - 50 characters</li> </ul> Artifact cannot be saved if the file does not have an allowable file extension/type:      .docx,.doc,.txt,.rtf,.xfdl,.xml,.mht,.mh,tml,.html,.htm,.pdf,.mdb,.accdb,.ppt,     .pptx,.xls,.xlsx,.csv,.log,.jpeg,.jpg,.tiff,.bmp,.tif,.png,.gif,.zip,.rar,.msg,     .vsd,.vsw,.vdx,.z{#},.ckl,.avi,.vsdx  Artifact version cannot be saved if an Artifact with the same file name already exist in the system.
+Any values not specified below will be null <ul>   <li>isTemplate: false</li>   <li>type: Other</li>   <li>category: Evidence</li> </ul> To update values other than the file itself, please submit a PUT request.<br>  <strong>Business Rules</strong><br> Artifact cannot be saved if the fields below exceed the following character limits: <ul>   <li>Filename - 1,000 characters</li>   <li>Name - 100 characters</li>   <li>Description - 10,000 characters</li>   <li>Reference Page Number - 50 characters</li> </ul> Artifact cannot be saved if the file does not have an allowable file extension/type:      .docx,.doc,.txt,.rtf,.xfdl,.xml,.mht,.mh,tml,.html,.htm,.pdf,.mdb,.accdb,.ppt,     .pptx,.xls,.xlsx,.csv,.log,.jpeg,.jpg,.tiff,.bmp,.tif,.png,.gif,.zip,.rar,.msg,     .vsd,.vsw,.vdx,.z{#},.ckl,.avi,.vsdx  Artifact version cannot be saved if an Artifact with the same file name (filename) already exist in the system.
 Artifact cannot be saved if the file size exceeds 30MB.
-Artifact cannot be saved if the following fields are missing data: <ul>   <li>Filename</li>   <li>Type</li>   <li>Category</li> </ul>  Artifact cannot be saved if the Last Review Date (`lastReviewedDate`) is set in the future.
+Artifact cannot be saved if the following fields are missing data: <ul>   <li>Filename (filename)</li>   <li>Type (type)</li>   <li>Category (category)</li> </ul>  Artifact cannot be saved if the Last Review Date (`lastReviewedDate`) is set in the future.

 ### Examples